-Unexpected outcome in Wisconsin: Tens of thousands of ballots that arrived after voting day were counted, thanks to court decisions
+Unexpected outcome in Wisconsin: Tens of thousands of ballots that arrived after Election Day were counted, thanks to court decisions

 Supreme Court rules for Republicans over Wisconsin vote, highlighting partisan divide before November poll

 The Post’s review found that the impact was more complicated.
 Fewer votes were counted than if the lower courts’ orders had remained in place.
-But the Supreme Court’s decision superseded the stricter existing law, expanding the universe of valid ballots compared to previous elections.
+But the Supreme Court’s decision superseded the stricter existing law, expanding the universe of valid ballots compared with previous elections.

-In all, The Post found that more than 30,000 votes arrived after voting day in 11 cities where that information was available, more than 10 percent of all votes cast in those cities.
+In all, The Post found that more than 30,000 votes arrived after Election Day in 11 cities where that information was available, more than 10 percent of all votes cast in those cities.
 In Brookfield, a western suburb of Milwaukee in conservative Waukesha County, the figure was closer to 15 percent.

 Together, those cities are home to less than a quarter of Wisconsin’s 3.4 million registered voters.
 The Wisconsin Election Commission has not yet released the statewide number, which will probably be substantially larger.